migwynkriid/Harmonica/README.md

 # Harmonica - Discord Music Bot

-Presenting " Harmonica " This self hosted bot uses YT-DLP to download audio files from YouTube, Spotify, direct links and livestream linksto play them directly in your Discord voice channel.
+Presenting "Harmonica" This self hosted bot uses YT-DLP to download audio files from YouTube, Spotify, direct links and livestream link sto play them directly in your Discord voice channel.

-**NOTE: Currently it is considered Work In Progress, it has and will have bugs, but the general idea is there and works.
+**NOTE: Currently it is considered Work In Progress, it has and will have bugs, but the general idea is there and it works.
-Recommend to only use it on a SINGLE private Discord server, you have to self host it on either a VPS or on your own machine.**
+Recommended to only use it on a SINGLE private Discord server, you have to self host it on either a VPS or on your own machine.**

 Bot will misbehave if playing in multiple servers at the same time, this is a known issue and will be fixed in the future (However it is not a priority at the moment, you do not want your bot to be caught by the bigger fish).